raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 ### a wild infinite loop appears

-The night clerk has one more step to complete: Going from positive natural numbers to paths.
+The Night Clerk has one more step to complete: Going from positive natural numbers to paths.
 We have already seen invertible functions for converting between positive natural numbers and binary representations, but there's a problem.
 Let's take a look:

 ```
  1 :             [1]